1 / 10

 Beyond that, we’re starting to struggle.
 The cabin space is excellent, it’s quiet and comfortable on the move, and it comes loaded with a long list of standard kit.
 It’s almost completely devoid of flair and excitement, but the Galaxy is a car you buy with your head and not your heart.

 Early examples of the Galaxy are cheap, but we’d recommend buying a more recent model.
 An update in 2018 ushered in an improved range of engines and transmissions, while the 2019 facelift improved the overall package.

 If you’re after a proper seven-seater, the Ford Galaxy remains one of the most convincing cars you can buy.
 Taxi!

 In fact, all-round visibility is excellent, with a large glass area contributing to a light and airy cabin.
-A three-piece windscreen is great for manoeuvring through tight and congested streets, although the optional rear-view camera might come in handy when a full quota of passengers is restricting the view out of the back window.
+A three-piece windscreen is great for manoeuvring through tight and congested streets, although the (sometimes optional) rear-view camera might come in handy when a full quota of passengers is restricting the view out of the back window.

 The driving position is excellent, aided by a steering wheel that’s adjustable for height and reach, plus a driver’s seat with lumbar support adjustment.
 If you intend to spend many hours behind the wheel, we’d recommend the optional 18-way electric seat adjustment, which allows you to set the position to ‘just so’.